|

 generating passwords or encryption keys.
 See SecureRandom

-in package java.security
+in package java.security for this purpose.

 For simple random doubles between 0.0 and 1.0, you may consider using